getsentry/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ### Environment

-What version are you running?
-Etc.
+What version of the CLI and what OS are you running?

 ### Steps to Reproduce

-1. What
-2. you
-3. did.
+What you did.

-### Expected Result
+### Expected/Actual Result

-What you thought would happen.
+What you thought would happen and what actually happened.

-### Actual Result
+### Logs

-What actually happened.
-Maybe a screenshot/recording?
-Maybe some logs?
+When filing an issue, please attach debug logs, either by using `--log-level=debug` flag or `SENTRY_LOG_LEVEL=debug` environment variable.